cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 However, these existing algorithms are not ideal for scenarios that require routing based on specific identifiers.

+One use case is optimizing resource management of complex in-memory caches.
+While 12-factor apps are stateless and can retrieve necessary information from backing services, it is often useful to cache data and reduce latency.
+When a cache is limited in size (e.g., Least Recently Used), exposing each app instance to all users may lead to thrashing and lower cache efficiency.
+By "pinning" users to a particular instance, the cache can remain effective.
+In the event of an instance exchange (up or downscaling, evacuation, rolling update), another instance can still provide a response and fill its cache without interruption for the user.
+For most users, subsequent requests can be processed at lower latency by utilizing a warm and effective cache.

-An example scenario: users from different tenants send requests to application instances that establish connections to tenant-specific databases.
+Another use case: users from different tenants send requests to application instances that establish connections to tenant-specific databases.

 ![](rfc-draft-hash-based-routing/problem.drawio.png)